-Intangible assets consist of customer relationships acquired recorded at cost and amortized annually on a straight-line basis over 15 years.
+Intangible assets consist of customer lists acquired recorded at cost and amortized annually on a straight-line basis over 15 years.
 The estimated useful life and amortization method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.

-Currently, the Company has goodwill as an intangible asset with an indefinite useful life.
+At the end of each reporting period, the Company reviews the carrying amounts of its tangible and intangible assets to determine whether there is any indication those assets have suffered an impairment loss.
+In addition, the Company has goodwill as an intangible asset with an indefinite useful life.